 Best Smart Adjustable Beds for Home (2026)

-We scored 6 premium adjustable bed bases on preset intelligence, snore response, and 5-year ownership cost.
-The Tempur Ergo 3.0 leads for most serious buyers; the Lucid L600 wins under $700.
+We scored six bases on preset intelligence and 5-year ownership cost.
+Tempur Ergo 3.0 (8.95 SHE score) leads for serious buyers; the Lucid L600 wins every dollar under $700.

 This article contains affiliate links.
 We may earn a commission at no extra cost to you.
 Learn more